-The Developmental Disabilities Administration (DDA) is the public agency responsible for the oversight and coordination of all services and supports provided to qualified persons with intellectual disabilities in the District of Columbia.
+The Developmental Disabilities Administration (DDA) is the public agency responsible for the oversight and coordination of all services and supports provided to qualified persons with intellectual and developmental disabilities in the District of Columbia.

 Services for People with Intellectual and Developmental Disabilities include:

 - Contribution to Costs of DDA Residential Supports

 - DDA Divisions